 Bunker oil for ships—which is the most commonly used fuel oil—is mainly made of heavy fuel oil, which is a byproduct of crude oil distillation.
-Crude oil contains sulphur which, due to combustion in the engine, results in ships emitting sulphur oxides.
-Sulphur oxides are known to be harmful to not only the environment but also to human health, especially for those living close to ports and coasts.
+Crude oil contains sulfur which, due to combustion in the engine, results in ships emitting sulfur oxides.
+Sulfur oxides are known to be harmful to not only the environment but also to human health, especially for those living close to ports and coasts.

 Possible New Fuel Options

 Low sulfur fuel options are limited and will likely cost more than the heavy fuel commonly used today.
 The fear is that oil refiners may not be able to supply enough compliant fuel oil by the 2020 deadline.
 However, it is likely that new blends of fuel oil for ships may be developed, as a result, but prices are still expected to rise.
 According to the IMO, ships can choose to switch to a different fuel altogether, such as Liquid Natural Gas (LNG).